-The Museum focuses on researching the history of science and the history of the University of Tartu and the working through the Museum collections.
+The Museum focuses on researching the history of science, the history of the University of Tartu and the use of Museum collections.

 The Museum publishes a collection of scientific articles entitled “Tartu Ülikooli ajaloo küsimusi” (Issues of the History of the University of Tartu).
 The collection has been published since 1975.

 The Museum organises conferences and history of science days.
 Each year during the first week of December the Museum hosts its annual conference, which is dedicated to the history of science and the University and invites speakers from both Estonia and abroad.
-The employees of the Museum have actively participated in the Baltic Conference in History of Science, which is held every two years alternating between Estonia, Latvia and Lithuania.
+Employees of the Museum have actively participated in the Baltic Conference on the History of Science, which is held every two years alternating between Estonia, Latvia and Lithuania.

-Once a month during popular science tea nights, active researchers introduce the intriguing problems and research results of contemporary science to interested parties.
+Once a month at our popular science tea nights, researchers introduce the intriguing problems and research results of contemporary science to the public.